veeru-00/code_with_veeru/LSP_Programs.md

   return 0;
 }
 ```
-// Develop a C program to copy the contents of all text files in a directory into a single file named "combined.txt"?
+46.Develop a C program to copy the contents of all text files in a directory into a single file named "combined.txt"?
 ```
 #include <stdio.h>
 #include <dirent.h>